WICG/turtledove/FLEDGE.md

 Optionally, `perBuyerCurrencies` and `sellerCurrency` are used for [currency-checking](#36-currency-checking). `sellerCurrency` also affects how [currencies behave in reporting](#53-currencies-in-reporting).

+Optionally, `deprecatedRenderURLReplacements` can be specified to allow replacing macros within the URN or `src` of the `FencedFrameConfig` returned by `runAdAuction`.
+These replacements must be in the format of `${...}` or `%%...%%`.
+The mapping specified here works similar to the second parameter of [navigator.deprecatedReplaceInURN()](#72-navigatordeprecatedreplaceinurn), but within the auction config.
+This allows for replacements within top level seller auction configs where there are no component seller auction configs, or within component auction configs.

 Optionally, `resolveToConfig` is a boolean directing the promise returned from `runAdAuction()` to resolve to a `FencedFrameConfig` if true, for use in a `<fencedframe>`, or if false to an opaque `urn:uuid` URL, for use in an `<iframe>`.
 If `resolveToConfig` is not set, it defaults to false.
 If the `window.FencedFrameConfig` interface is not exposed (because e.g., the script is running in an older version of Chrome that does not yet implement `FencedFrameConfig`, then the auction will _always_ yield a URN.
 Therefore, when requesting a `FencedFrameConfig` for use in a fenced frame element, you have two options: